 When tele-health was very new, there was some initial concern that it might not work as well as traditional therapy.
 However, research has found that remote therapy can be just as helpful as in-person treatment, with equivalent patient satisfaction scores.
 The benefits of convenience and accessibility make tele-health the ideal solution in our increasingly busy and technology-driven world.

-At Access Mental Health Counseling, the hybrid model is another example of how we tailor our approach to the client, so that anyone seeking treatment can have ACCESS.
+At Access Mental Health Counseling, we tailor our approach to the client, so that anyone seeking treatment has ACCESS.